 If you want to go all out with your creativity and come up with a dramatic presentation, that’s fine!
 But just remember to keep it authentic.
 Don’t try to be overly dramatic and make your presentation unnecessarily flashy or gimmicky.
 Instead, try to be dramatically creative but in a way that makes sense and adds value to your presentation.

 For example, you can try experimenting with different ways of structuring your presentation, like using the three-act structure or a hero’s journey structure.
 You can also try creating a fake commercial for your company or a product your company sells.
 What you do is up to you, but try to stay true to your brand and be authentic and not cheesy or over the top.
+You can create an infographic that illustrates important insights or concepts in your presentation template.

 Be visually creative